sp5tof/Magnetic-Loop-Antenna-Driver/README.md

 # Magnetic-Loop-Antenna-Driver
-Controller is based on Arduino-mini and the multi-turn (1k, 10 rounds) potentiometer connected to it.
-There is also servo controlled with three standard lines (power + steering).
+Controller is based on Arduino-mini and the multi-turn (1k, 10 rounds) potentiometer connected to.
+There is also servo mechanism controlled by three standard lines (power + control line).
-LCD HD44780 2×16 is connected to standard Arduino PINs (12, 11, 5, 4, 3, 2).
-You can use I2C line by modyfing the arduino code.
-Potentiometer is connected to Arduino pin (A0).
+LCD HD44780 2×16 is connected to Arduino PINs (12, 11, 5, 4, 3, 2).
+You can use I2C line by modyfing the code.
+Potentiometer is connected to pin (A0).
-The servo driving is done with pin 9.
+The servo control is connected to pin 9.

 This code was originally written by Michal Rinott & Scott Fitzgerald.